 (Sir Michael Wilshaw, Her Majesty’s Chief Inspector, Ofsted, March 2012)

 English has a key place in the education of pupils here at St Dominic Savio.
 It is both an important subject in its own right and the medium for accessing the whole curriculum.
-At St Dominic Savio we follow the demands of the 2014 National Curriculum and integrate opportunities to write through our brand new Cornerstones creative curriculum.
+At St Dominic Savio, we follow the demands of the 2014 National Curriculum and integrate opportunities to write across our knowledge based curriculum.

 The teaching of reading, both the technical aspects of decoding language and the opportunity for pupils to develop a love of literature, is one of the most important aspects of school life here at St Dominic Savio.
 We have a wonderful, spacious library containing thousands of books!
 Our success with the teaching of reading can be seen through our national test results.

-On entering Reception our children follow a rigorous system of synthetic phonics, based on Read Write Inc. Alongside this, children have access to high quality books, as they learn to read independently.
+On entering Reception, our children follow a rigorous system of synthetic phonics, based on Ruth Miskin's Read Write Inc Phonics programme.
+Alongside this, children have access to high quality books as they learn to read independently.

 Teachers read to their classes, sharing good quality literature with them.
 This helps our pupils to develop their vocabulary as well as introducing them to unfamiliar ideas and concepts.
 It also gives pupils the opportunity to tackle longer or more challenging texts than they would be able to alone.
 It is a joyful time of day, a chance to share a story as a class and to listen for sheer enjoyment.